meteor-gazelle/meteor-gazelle/packages/permissions/README.md

-# meteor-gazelle:core
+# meteor-gazelle:permissions

-This package sets up core functionality such as the app layout, routing, and authentication.
+This package provides a permissions system.